The triangulation complexity of fibred 3-manifolds: Spines on surfaces

 \subsection{Moving spines on nearly normal surfaces}

 In this subsection, surfaces will have a handle structure, and we will work with the associated cell structure of \refdef{AssociatedCellStructure}.
-We give concrete bounds on the number of edge swaps required to transfer a spine in the case of isotopy along edge and face compression discs and generalised isotopy across an $I$-bundle over a disc.
+We give concrete bounds on the number of edge swaps required to transfer a spine in the case of isotopy along edge and face compression discs and generalised isotopy across an $I$-bundle over a disc, i.e.\ generalised edge or face compressions as in \refdef{GenIsotopyMoveAcrossB}.

 \begin{remark} Note that since the canonical handle structure is unchanged under a compression isotopy, the spine on one transfers to the other immediately. \end{remark}

 \begin{lemma}[Edge swap bound, edge and face compression discs] Suppose $S$ is almost normal or nearly normal, and $S'$ is the nearly normal surface obtained from $S$ by an isotopy along an edge or face compression disc $D$.
 Let $v$ be the valence of the 2-handle meeting the endpoints of $D \cap S$, i.e.\ the number of components of intersection between this 2-handle and the 1-handles.
 Give $S$ and $S'$ their canonical handle structures. \begin{itemize} \item If $S$ is equipped with a cellular spine $\Gamma$, then we may build a cellular spine on $S'$ from $\Gamma$ by a sequence of at most $\max \{ 0, 6(2v-3)g(S) +88v -152 \}$ edge swaps in the face compression case, and by at most $6(2v-1)g(S) + 88v-64$ edge swaps in the edge compression case. \item If instead $S'$ is equipped with a cellular spine $\Gamma'$, then we may build a cellular spine on $S$ from $\Gamma'$ by a sequence of at most $6\,g(S) + 8v$ edge swaps in the face compression case, and at most $6g(S)+8v+40$ edge swaps in the edge compression case. \end{itemize} \end{lemma}